 Students following the triple science path will study nine lessons per week: three for biology, three for chemistry and three for physics.

-Students following double science will study six lessons per week and receive three lessons per week for study support.
+Students following double science will study six lessons per week and will select an extra option subject.

-All students will have one lesson of faith and one of PE in addition to the above.
+All students will have two lesson of faith and one of PE in addition to the above.